Business environment comprises the exterior factors that influence the company operations either direct or indirect.

 - Political and legal factors

-The factors that influence the
+The factors that influence the international macro-environment are:

 - Commercial policies (regarding customs, import, export)